tstillwell/appengine_multiblog/README.md

 ```

-There are two seperate parts of each value in this map.
+There are two separate parts of each value in this map.
  `('/blog/?', FrontPage)`

 The values to the left are the URL paths